JOYCE NANFAN (d.1542)

 Agnes Needham was the daughter of Thomas Needham of Cranage, Cheshire and Shenton, Shropshire (c.1505-1570? or 1510-1556).
 Her mother was either Anne Talbot or Agnes Hope.
 She married Sir Richard Bulkeley, constable of Beaumaris Castle (c.1513-September 7, 1572) as his second wife.
-The History of Parliamentgives them four sons and two daughters and assigns six sons and three daughters to Sir Richard’s first wife.
-Others sources list Elizabeth, Mary, Arthur, Tristam, George, Edward, Lancelot, Grissel, Agnes, and Phoebe as Agnes’s children.
+The History of Parliament gives them four sons and two daughters and assigns six sons and three daughters to Sir Richard’s first wife.
+Others sources Agnes’s children was Elizabeth, Mary, Arthur, Tristam, George, Edward, Lancelot, Grissel, Agnes, and Phoebe.
 Early in 1572, Sir Richard was taken ill.
 When he died later that year, his oldest son, another Richard (c.1533-1621) took charge of the household.
 Apparently Richard and Agnes had long been at odds.
-Things came to a head over the rivalry for the hand in marriage of a wealthy local heiress, Jane Coeden.
-Richard instructed his younger brother John to propose to Jane, but at Agnes’s urging, her son Arthur had already proposed and been accepted.
-It was at this point that Richard accused his stepmother of poisoning her husband.
+Things came to a head over rivalry for the hand in marriage of a wealthy local heiress, Jane Coeden.
+Richard instructed his younger brother John to propose to Jane.
+At Agnes’s urging, her son Arthur had already proposed and been accepted.
+Richard then accused his stepmother of poisoning her husband.
 Poison was found in a chest in her room, under a pair of velvet slippers.
-Agnes was also accused of committing adultery with William Kenrick, “a young gallant” who “did use to walk under the said Agnes her window in the night time, play upon an instrument and make love to her when Sir Richard was away from home in the Parliament” in 1571.
-A Beaumaris jury acquitted her of murder, although litigation dragged on for three full years before the charges were dropped.
-Agnes was found guilty of adultery in the Court of Arches.
+Agnes was also accused of committing adultery with William Kenrick, “a young gallant” who, in 1571, “did use to walk under the said Agnes her window in the night time, play upon an instrument and make love to her when Sir Richard was away from home in the Parliament.”
+A Beaumaris jury acquitted Agnes, but she was found guilty of adultery in the Court of Arches.
 Arthur Bulkeley married Jane Coeden.
-Agnes married Lawrence Cranage, Esquire, as his second wife.
-Cranage had a son by his first wife who was a London grocer and a daughter, Dorothy, by Agnes.
+Agnes married Lawrence Cranage, Esquire (d. before1623), as his second wife.
+They had a daughter, Dorothy.
 Cranage predeceased his second wife.
-Agnes’s will was made on March 12, 1622 and proved March 14, 1623 in Canterbury.
+Agnes made her will on March 12, 1622 and it was proved March 14, 1623 in Canterbury.
 She was buried, at her request, in Holmes Chapel in Chester on January 24, 1623.

 see DOROTHY SMITH